OptiwattWorkspace/interview/interview_api/README.md

 # Charge Scheduling
-Charge scheduling behavior is determined by the charging plan that is selected for a vehicle, stored as the `charging_plan` property of the `Vehicle` model.
-The types of plans are described below.

 In short, charge scheduling returns a set of hourly time periods that specify whether or not the vehicle will charge, based on a boolean flag called `should_charge`.
 Here is an example scheduling period:
 ```json
 {